ruby-amqp/rubymarchhare.info/articles/bindings.md

 ## Binding Queues to Exchanges

 In order to receive messages, a queue needs to be bound to at least one exchange.
 Most of the time binding is explcit (done by applications).
-To bind a queue to an exchange, use `Bunny::Queue#bind` where the argument passed can be either an `Bunny::Exchange` instance or a string.
+To bind a queue to an exchange, use `HotBunnies::Queue#bind` where the argument passed can be either an `HotBunnies::Exchange` instance or a string.

 ``` ruby
 q.bind(x)